Perspective

 Tsunami Hazard

 At 14:46 local time on March 11, 2011, a magnitude 9.0 earthquake occurred off the coast of northeast Japan.
-This earthquake generated a tsunami that struck Japan as well as various locations around the Pacific Ocean.
+This earthquake generated a tsunami that struck Japan and various locations around the Pacific Ocean.
 We have restarted tsunami research from a new point of view based on the new knowledge gained from the Tohoku Earthquake Tsunami.
-We expect to apply the outcome of this project to assumed Nankai-Tonankai earthquake tsunami which is highly expected to occur within 50 years in the eastern part of Japan.
+We expect to apply the outcome of this project to the assumed Nankai-Tonankai earthquake tsunami, which is highly expected to occur within 50 years in the eastern part of Japan.

 The 2011 Tohoku Earthquake Tsunami

-With the participation of researchers from throughout Japan, joint research groups conducted a tsunami survey along a 2000 km stretch of the Japanese coast.
-More than 5300 locations have been surveyed to date, generating the largest tsunami survey dataset in the world.
-We are currently analyzing the dataset to understand this phenomena from scientific and engineering points of view.
+Joint research groups conducted a tsunami survey along a 2000 km stretch of the Japanese coast with the participation of researchers from throughout Japan.
+To date, more than 5,300 locations have been surveyed, generating the largest tsunami survey dataset in the world.
+We are currently analyzing the dataset to understand this phenomenon from scientific and engineering points of view.

 References